GuilleC1987/Project-4/README.md

 You can acces the project files on my Github repository: https://github.com/GuilleC1987/Project-4

 Licensing, Authors, Acknowledgements, etc.
+- All the images are used only for educational pourpose.

-Data and guidance provided by Udacity as  part of  Udacity's Data Scientis NanoDegree Program.
+- Data and guidance provided by Udacity as  part of  Udacity's Data Scientis NanoDegree Program.